What We Offer

 NEW Training Walks

 Training Walks incorporate both mental and physical exercise for your dog.
-The 30 minute, 3 times a week walk gets your dog moving while also learning and reinforcing basic commands like “stay”, “heel” and “leave it”.
-In order for you to be eligible for this offer, you must have either taken a Good Dogma group class or had at least 2 private training sessions within the last 6 months.
-You may also be eligible for this service after an evaluation with Good Dogma, to assess your dog’s responses to basic commands.
-Cost for Training Walks starts at $150 p/week, based on your location, and no discount is applicable with this service.
+The 30 – 45 minute, 3 times a week group walk gets you and your dog moving while also learning and reinforcing basic commands like “stay”, “heel” and “leave it”.
+Cost for Training Walks is $25 per dog per walk, and it is offered as a “drop in” class.
+You can attend, or not attend, based on your need and time.
+Locations will be determined as people sign up.
+The group will be cancelled if the minimum number of participants is not met.
+Unfortunately, no discount is applicable.
 If you have any questions or need additional information, please contact Good Dogma.

 Puppy Elementary (First class is orientation – humans only, no dogs)

 This 90-minute class is targeted for dogs 4 months and older with little or no prior training.
 The class combines 3 phases of learning.
 The first is simple command learning — sit, stay, come, down, etc. Using games and clickers (optional), this portion of class also includes focus and impulse control activities.
 The second phase involves advancing your dog’s socialization skills with dogs, strangers and new environments.
 The third phase incorporates discussion and solutions regarding universal puppy/dog behaviors such as nipping, jumping and barking.
 In addition to the training exercises and activities, we will guide you through a comprehensive puppy massage.

 The class may also address behavior issues you may be experiencing at home.
 More serious behavior problems, such as aggression (with people or dogs) or fearfulness will not be discussed at length in class.
 These issues may call for more extensive work, likely requiring a home visit.
 Click Here For Current Schedule